Environments

 Once you've completed that, just follow these steps:

-Terraform will read the existing state from your remote backend.
-A plan will be created and displayed for your approval.
+Terraform will read the existing state from your remote backend, and a plan will be created and displayed for your approval.
 If the code and variables are identical to how you last deployed this environment, you will see that there are no resources planned to change.

 Your environment is now managed by env0!